MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-602-The-Secretarys-Recognition-Accrediting-Agencies/subpart-B-The-Criteria-Recognition/subjectgroup-ECFRa817aaaccb517f1-Required-Operating-Policies-Procedures/section-602.22.md

 (2) An aggregate change of 25 percent or more of the clock hours, credit hours, or content of a program since the agency's most recent accreditation review.

-(3) The development of customized pathways or abbreviated or modified courses or programs to -
+(3) The development of customized pathways or abbreviated or modified courses or programs to—

 (i) Accommodate and recognize a student's existing knowledge, such as knowledge attained through employment or military service; and